ibm-cloud-docs/ContinuousDelivery/idra_evaluate_gates.md

 ## Before you begin
 {: #prereqs-gates-idra}

-Before you evaluate gates, you must publish your test results.
+* Publish your test results.
 For more information, see [Publishing test results by using idra (deprecated)](/docs/ContinuousDelivery?topic=ContinuousDelivery-publish-test-idra).

-Create a policy with rules.
-For more information, see [Defining policies and rules](/docs/ContinuousDelivery?topic=ContinuousDelivery-defining-policies-rules).
+* Create a policy with rules.
+For more information, see [Defining policies and rules](/docs/ContinuousDelivery?topic=ContinuousDelivery-gate-ensure-quality#defining-policies-rules).

 ## Defining gates (deprecated)